elgalu/docker-selenium/README.md

     FFMPEG_FRAME_RATE=25
     VIDEO_FILE_NAME="test"
-    VIDEO_FILE_EXTENSION=mkv
+    VIDEO_FILE_EXTENSION=mp4
     FFMPEG_CODEC_ARGS=""

-It is important to note that `ffmpeg` video recording takes an important amount of CPU usage, even more when a well compressed format like *mkv* is selected.
+It is important to note that `ffmpeg` video recording takes an important amount of CPU usage, even more when a well compressed format like *mp4* is selected.

 ### VNC